awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 	- Product License = Enterprise Mobility + Security E5
 7. Click **Save changes** to make the changes.
 Close the window.

-You have successfully synced local ADATUM users into Office 365 and licensed the synced user Abbie Parsons.
+You have successfully synced local ADATUM users into Microsoft 365 and licensed the synced user Abbie Parsons.

 # End of lab